Peach Leaf Curl

 Fungal diseases like this thrive in warm, humid conditions and are more likely to badly affect unhealthy plants.

-Improved air flow around the tree will help to reduce the problem.
-Improve air flow by ensuring there is sufficient space between trees, and training and pruning the tree into an open vase shapes (for best results summer pruning is generally recommended).
+Improve air flow by ensuring there is sufficient space between trees, don't be tempted to over crowd fruit trees.
+Prune the tree into an open vase shapes (for best results summer pruning is generally recommended).

 Spray thoroughly with Liquid Copper in late winter, just as the buds begin to swell.
-If Leaf curl becomes a severe problem repeat spray after the tree has finished flowering.
+If leaf curl becomes a severe problem repeat spraying after the tree has finished flowering.